theantichomsky/uncle-gerry/README.md

 --Run--
 Register Census key: census_api_key("YOUR_KEY", install=TRUE).
 Execute script.
-Wait for.png output.
 Target: 269 districts.
 Ideal size: total_pop / 269.
 SF & Sacramento Cities: Fixed at 8.
 Others: round(pop / ideal).
 Start spatial merging.
+Wait for plot output.
+Run save_map to save png.

 --Dependencies--
 R with packages: --sf, ggplot2, tigris (as a note, this will run pretty slow because of how large the map files are), tidycensus, dplyr, cowplot, classInt-- Also Census API key from https://api.census.gov/data/key_signup.html.
 You set the key at tidycensus::census_api_key("YOUR_KEY", install = TRUE).